HELPING A CHILD WITH SELECTIVE MUTISM

 - Instill hope in the child, reassuring them that there is help, and they can overcome their situation.

 - Foster self-esteem and empowerment.

 - Provide opportunities for after-school play-dates.
-Invite a peer that the child likes to the home, allow them free time to play and interact.
+Invite a peer that the child likes to visit, allow them free time to play and interact.
 Once the child talks to this peer freely, take them to the park or outdoors to promote communication outside the home.

 - Keep bringing different peers into the home (one or two at a time) and follow steps above to generalize communication to other places and people.
 Once a peer group has been established, consider having the play-dates at the other child’s home.

 - When taking the child to social activities, such as birthdays, school plays, etc., arrive early, allow the child time to “check out the environment”, feel comfortable, and slowly warm up.
 Do not force them to interact or play.